Maui’s Best Shows: Insider Recommendations

 Yes, I DO recommend you go to a luau.
 On my first visit to the islands (decades ago, before I made Hawaii my home), I went to a luau…and I have gone to many more over the years with friends and family who were visiting.
 But, you may say, aren’t luaus “touristy?”
 Well, of course they are!
 They are created for tourists to enjoy, and you ARE a tourist, after all.
 That’s not a negative thing.
 The vast majority of today’s luaus are very authentic in their presentation of Hawaiian culture – the food, customs, song, dance, history, and mythology.
 The performers have, in many cases, been studying Hawaiian hula, chant, language, and other cultural arts since they were children.
 Shows for visitors provide a means to preserve Hawaii’s culture and share it.
 Luau performers do that with integrity, and they take it seriously.
 A luau is a wonderful way to introduce our visitors to the Hawaiian cultural experience, and most luaus strive to do this in a fun, entertaining, yet informative way.
 So, approach a luau with an open mind and a respectful attitude, seeking to have fun but also learn something about Hawaii’s culture, which is ancient and still sacred to many.
 You will come away from a luau happy, full (I guarantee it), and with a much better understanding and appreciation for Hawaii’s unique and beautiful culture.
 GO TO A LUAU!

 There are many luaus on Maui (mostly offered at resorts), and they are all good, providing excellent Hawaiian food, music, and dance.
 It is very difficult for me to rank luaus, due to their diversity.
 Each luau is different in its venue and the particular show that is presented.
 For instance, some luaus include fire dancers (photo above), others do not; some focus on a more Hawaii-specific performance, while others feature music and dance from all of Polynesia.
 Honestly, I have never been to a “bad” luau. . .they are all fun.
-But here are my personal favorites – the ones I take my friends and family to most often:
+But here are some of my personal favorites – the ones I take my friends and family to most often:

 FAVORITE LUAUS IN WEST MAUI